Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Explanation of Parameters:

-• auth_type: The authentication mechanism being used (e.g., OIDC).
+• auth_type: The authentication mechanism being used (e.g., oidc).

 • auth_url: The OpenID Connect authentication endpoint where users authenticate.